-Zanzibar is surrounded by healthy, rich coral reefs.
+Healthy, rich coral reefs surround Zanzibar.
 Snorkeling and scuba diving are rewarding activities, even for those new to the experiences.
 Be sure to use reef-safe sunscreen (containing no oxybenzone or Octinoxate) to protect this ecosystem.
 We recommend Sun Bum or Blue Lizard but there are other brands that are safe – check the label.

 Sailing is another popular way to enjoy the Indian Ocean around the archipelago.
 Our cousins had visited the year before we did and, as avid sailors, rented a boat to explore the waters.
 They highly recommended this option!

 Safari Blue is one of the top attractions in Zanzibar and well worth its reputation.
 We booked a trip through our hotel which included pickup and return.

 The day on the water was one of our best days ever!
 We began the day at Ras Fumba where we met our cheerful crew, got fitted for snorkeling equipment and then waded out to the dhow.
 We sailed to a location ideal for snorkeling and followed our guide as he pointed out the gorgeous and abundant sea life.
 Then on to Kwale Island for lunch and a nature walk.
 Back on board we sailed to a sandbar where some guests opted for more snorkeling, but we chose to stretch out on the white sand and swim in the warmest and most blue water we’d ever experienced!

 Zanzibar Nature and Wildlife